 Galleys.
 In late 2009 whilst attempting to memorise some Morris music a simplistic French-sounding folk tune came to me unexpectedly.
 Never having written any music in my life I assumed it was a fluke, never to be repeated, but since then over 300 tunes, songs and compositions have arrived.
 Melodies still come out of the blue and also on demand but, not having had a formal musical education, I am now studying the principles of orchestral composition.

 CLM - Classical and Light Music Performance Club.
 I enjoy playing world folk music on accordion and sometimes on recorder or clarinet and much of my creative output is folk-influenced.
 In Watford and its surrounds there are many folk clubs, open mics and other opportunities to play.
 But for my more classically-oriented pieces the outlets are limited although my many kind friends in the folk world seem to welcome almost whatever I play.
 And there is certainly a discussion to be had about where one musical genre ends and another begins.

 turn-and-turn about format.
 At a singaround event one evening in 2014 it

 occurred to me that a similar format for classical players would be nice.

 I visualised something like the musical salons and soirée s

 sof times gone by.
 Thus CLM was conceived.
 Watford Museum kindly provided a performance space free of charge whilst I got the event started in early 2015 and it is now regularly very well attended.
-There have been strings, singers, piano, recorder, clarinet, accordion, French horn, Indian tabla and harmonium, flute, trumpet and more.
-CLM is an informal performing opportunity for classical players and runs every two months.
+There have been strings, singers, piano, recorder, clarinet, accordion, French horn, Indian tabla and harmonium, flute, trumpet, vibraphone, classical guitar, harp and ukulele.
+CLM is an informal performing opportunity for players of classical and light music, and runs every two months.
 Click here for the latest news on CLM.